-William R. Kane (Annapolis ’33) was a well-known Navy aviator in WWII.
-After graduating from Annapolis, Kane served in various posts.
+William R. Kane (Annapolis ’33) was a well-known Naval aviator in WWII.
+After graduating from Annapolis, Kane served in various posts throughout his Navy career.
 The moniker “Killer” came from his days at Annapolis where he was also called “Babe” (see his Annapolis Lucky Bag photo and text).
+“Killer” is NOT related to his prowess as an aviator as some have claimed.
 On December 7, 1941, Kane was Officer of the Day at Ford Island Navy Air Command.
 He was just being relieved from this position when the Japanese attacked.
 His family lived in a bungalow that was close to where the USS Arizona was moored on that day.
-He eventually moved up the ranks and commanded Fighting Squadron 10 on the USS Enterprise; The Grim Reapers.
+Over the next few years, Kane moved up the ranks and eventually commanded Fighting Squadron 10 on the USS Enterprise; The Grim Reapers.

-Kane eventually rose to the rank of Captain.
+Kane ultimately rose to the rank of Captain.
 He was an official ace and was awarded the Navy Cross and two Distinguished Flying Crosses.
 He died in a plane crash in 1957.

 During the Marianas operation in the Pacific in June 1944, Kane was shot down (presumably by friendly anti-aircraft fire), was rescued, and was repatriated to the USS Enterprise.
 A picture in the archives of the Naval History and Heritage Command shows Kane’s transfer to the Enterprise via breeches buoy.
 The caption of the picture reads: